 Susanna Danner is the Land Conservation Program Director for the Eastern Sierra Land Trust.
 She comes to the Eastern Sierra from The Nature Conservancy's Idaho Chapter, where she was the Director of Protection, coordinating a statewide program to protect working lands and wildlife habitat.
 Before her time in Idaho, she spent fourteen years in California's Central Coast, where she received a Bachelor's degree in Biology and Environmental Studies from the University of California, Santa Cruz, and worked for Coastal Watershed Council and The Big Sur Land Trust.
 Though she grew up in Massachusetts, Sus and her family made frequent trips to the Sierra to ski and visit her uncle in Mammoth Lakes.
 She enjoys hiking with Baetis, her Catahoula leopard dog, flyfishing, bicycling, birdwatching, and poring over her Jepson Manual as she learns the flora of the Eastern Sierra.

 Michelle Desrosiers is an avian ecologist originally from New Hampshire, who has made her home in the west.
 She obtained her BS from The University of New Hampshire and her MS from Colorado State University, where she studied the mating system of the Island-Scrub Jay, and deepened her love of all things Aphelocoma.
 Her first field job out of undergrad brought her to the sagebrush shrub-steppe of the west and she hasn’t looked back.
 She has been studying birds, their behavior, and their habitat preferences across the western US for the past ten years.
-She is currently splitting her “work” time co-managing Point Blue Conservation Science’s desert projects and making a latitudinal migration to Yosemite during the summer for seasonal work.
+She has spent the last two years working as a seasonal biologist in Yosemite National Park.
 When she isn’t working she can be found birding, biking, bouldering, backpacking, or skiing.

 Pete Devine directed the non-profit Yosemite Conservancy’s education programs for eight years, organizing the diverse field seminars and custom adventures that the Conservancy offers, and has now semi-retired to more of a naturalist role.
 Before coming to work for the Conservancy, Pete directed the education program of Yosemite Institute (now NatureBridge) for 14 years.
 Born and raised near Boston and schooled in biology in Colorado, Pete has been a park ranger in Utah, an archeologist in New Zealand, a guide on the Colorado River, and a teacher in Chile.
 He makes annual studies of the Lyell Glacier, and is married to a National Park Service archeologist.
 He’s the guy in the “Yosemite Frazil Ice” video, and has led the Conservancy’s trips to Yosemite’s sister national parks in China.
 Pete loves Steller’s Jays.